Germanic verbs in English

 k ch

-These difference are to be ascribed to the “High German consonent shift”, that occurred around the 5th to 8th centuries, rather than changes in English.
+These differences are ascribed to the “High German consonent shift”, that occurred around the 5th to 8th centuries, rather than changes in English.

 A few verbs seem to have come across sounding more like the simple past tense form of their German cognates.